Generative Engine Optimization (GEO): What you need to know

 This optimization requires a strategic mindset shift for how we architect, maintain, and publish content at scale.
 If your team is familiar with reusing content, the good news is you’re not starting from zero.
 Explore success stories for content reuse from content-driven organizations.

-For more help in this area, stay tuned for parts 2 and 3, where we’ll cover practical tips on operationalizing GEO in your stack, especially if you manage complex content.
+For more help in this area, check out part 2, where we cover practical tips on operationalizing GEO in your stack, especially if you manage complex content.
 Whether you’re readying yourself to update legacy content or planning a new campaign, having GEO as a repeatable practice in your playbook can help keep your voice in the answers people trust.

 Popular articles